efernau/rot8/README.md

 ### usage

-For Sway map your input to the output device:
+Map your inputs to the output device as necessary. e.g. for sway:

 ```